 In those days, antisemitic sentiments were far from limited to Victoria Beach – they were common throughout Canadian society and politics.
 Four years before the Victoria Beach Herald article, Canada was one of the nations that refused to admit Jewish refugees trying to flee Nazi Europe on the MS Saint Louis.
 Canada’s racist and antisemitic immigration restrictions made it almost impossible for Jewish people to immigrate to Canada before, and during, the Second World War.
 One immigration official summarized Canada’s policy toward Jews at the time as “none is too many”1.

 However, antisemitism remains a hateful force in this country.
-According to Statistics Canada’s latest police-reported hate crime data, hate crimes against the Jewish population grew by 63 percent in 2017, from 221 to 360 incidents.
+According to Statistics Canada’s latest police-reported hate crime data - will open in a new tab, hate crimes against the Jewish population grew by 63 percent in 2017, from 221 to 360 incidents.
 In total, 18 percent of all police-reported hate crimes were anti-Jewish.